 It’s a cliché, which says more about what we don’t understand or, maybe, what we resist than any mystery.
 The same God has always been there.
 God always invested.

 We are always talking about God.

-When I was young, I read someone’s claim that the best way to talk about God is with silence.
+When I was young, I read that silence the best way to talk about God.
 We experience God best when words don’t get in the way.
 So, what then are words?
 Not God?
 There’s no such thing as “Not God.”
 God is the only thing without an opposite.
 God gave birth to all contrasts and all opposites.